How Much Money Do You Need to Retire?

 If you are fortunate enough to have more sources of income, such as a pension from your employer, you can do the same for that amount and subtract it from what you'll need in retirement.

-3. Estimate How Much Investment Income You Can Take Annually and Make it Last 30 Years
+3. Estimate How Investment Income Can Last 30 Years

 The biggest risk to most retirees is not a crashing stock market but the risk of outliving their savings.
 Therefore, unless you have a family history of illness or cancer, you are wise to expect to live to age 90 or higher.